keylime/keylime/README.md

 users alike, without the need for a deep understanding of the lower levels of a TPM's operations.
-Amongst many scenarios, it well suited to tenants who need to remotely attest machines not under their own full control (such as a consumer of hybrid cloud.)
+Amongst many scenarios, it well suited to tenants who need to remotely attest machines not under their own full control (such as a consumer of hybrid cloud or a remote Edge / IoT device in a insecure physical tamper prone location.)

 Keylime can be driven with a CLI application, web front end and a set of RESTful APIs.

-Keylime consists of three main components; The verifier, registrar and the agent.
-The verifier continuously verifies the integrity state of the machine that the agent is running on.
-The registrar is a database of all agents registered with Keylime and hosts the public keys of the TPM vendors.
+Keylime consists of three main components; The Verifier, Registrar and the Agent.

+* The Verifier continuously verifies the integrity state of the machine that the agent is running on.

+* The Registrar is a database of all agents registered with Keylime and hosts the public keys of the TPM vendors.

-The agent is deployed to the remote machine that is to be measured or provisoned with secrets stored within an encrypted payload released by the TPM.
+* The Agent is deployed to the remote machine that is to be measured or provisoned with secrets stored within an encrypted payload released once trust is established.

 ### Rust based Keylime Agent